Jump to:

 • May be related to bone architecture or oral estrogen leading to GH resistance

-• Both men and women have decreased fracture risk with GH
+• Both men and women have decreased fracture risk with GH replacement

 Androgen deficiency

-• Androgen deficiency should be treated with testosterone replacement in men with symptoms such as low libido, erectile dysfunction, mood and sleep changes, decreased lean muscle and increased adipose, and low bone mass density, as well as consistently low levels of serum total testosterone or free testosterone.57
+• Androgen deficiency should be treated with testosterone replacement in men with symptoms such as low libido, erectile dysfunction, mood and sleep changes, decreased lean muscle and increased adipose, and low bone mass density, as well as consistently low levels of serum total testosterone or free testosterone.53

 • Primary versus secondary androgen deficiency should be determined by luteinizing and follicle-stimulating hormone levels.